Skip to content

 docker restart <rancher_server_id>

-If the cluster certificate has expired, even upgrading to Rancher v2.0.14, v2.1.9, or higher versions cannot rotate the certificate.
-Rancher uses Agents to update certificates, and if the certificate expires, it cannot communicate with Agents.
+If the cluster certificate has expired, even upgrading to Rancher v2.0.14, v2.1.9, or higher versions will not allow certificate rotation.
+Rancher updates certificates through Agents, and if the certificate has expired, communication with the Agent will not be possible.

 4.1 Solution

-Manually set the node's time forward.
-Since Agents only communicate with K8S master and Rancher Server, if the Rancher Server certificate has not expired, you only need to adjust the K8S master node time.
+Manually set the node time, adjusting it forward slightly.
+Since the Agent only communicates with the K8S master and Rancher Server, if the Rancher Server certificate has not expired, just adjust the K8S master node time.
 Adjustment commands:

 timedatectl set-ntp false